Is Disneyland's Rise of the Resistance the Next Indiana Jones and the Temple of the Forbidden Eye?

-There is an incredible amount detail and Easter eggs found in almost every ride queue that’ll keep you captivated by your surroundings.
-These details not only enhance the suspension of disbelief, they help take your mind off of the wait itself, which is always a plus.
+There is an incredible amount detail and fun Easter eggs found in almost every ride queue that’ll keep you captivated by your surroundings.
+These details not only enhance your suspension of disbelief, they help take your mind off of the wait itself, which is always a plus.

 Most extended queues for attractions like Indiana Jones and Rise of the Resistance change, meaning, they don’t keep you in one location the entire time.
-The Imagineers could have created an outdoor, cattle pen that switchbacked a thousand times.
+The Imagineers could have created an outdoor, cattle pen of endless switchbacks.
 But how boring and monotonous would that be?
 Instead, they make sure you get to experience as much of that story’s environment as possible and show you something new in every room and around every corner.

-And recently, the Imagineers have begun to incorporate the Play Disney Parks app into their ride queues, adding a whole new level of interaction and story content for you to enjoy while you wait.
-I’m sure we all have our opinions on people being on their phones even more but… for now, it’s an interesting development in ride queue experience, one I’ll be following more closely.
+Recently, the Imagineers have begun to incorporate the Play Disney Parks app into their ride queues, adding a whole new level of interaction and story content for you to enjoy while you wait.
+I’m sure we all have our opinions on people being on their phones at Disneyland… but for now, it’s an interesting development in the ride queue experience, one I’ll be following more closely.